Alirezalm/DiSGT/README.md

 ### DiSGT

-Distributed Sparse Gradient Tracking (DiSGT) algorithm, is a distributed algorithm for solving sparse convex optimization problems in the f following form,
+Distributed Sparse Gradient Tracking (DiSGT) algorithm, is a distributed algorithm for solving sparse convex optimization problems in the following form,

 $$